 In my experience, nine times out of ten, you don’t need to touch anything.
 The rare cases when you do need to mess with configuration settings are usually around the time when you need to scale up.

 It’s very likely that you will need to create a number of new applications from scratch, especially when you’re just starting to learn Rails.

 You can generate a new app with just one command, and you can have it ready to go in less than a minute.
-Add some code to it, ship it, and then either throw it away and start from scratch, or continue adding new features to it.
+Add some code to it, ship it, and either throw it away and start from scratch or continue adding new features.

-Not only does it make a lot of sense to use Ruby on Rails from a business perspective, but it also makes sense for you the developer because you can skip a lot of the time-consuming parts that you don’t want to deal with anyway, and you can focus your attention on the one part that you enjoy the most; writing code.
+As a developer, you can skip a lot of the time-consuming parts that you don’t want to deal with anyway, and you can focus your attention on the one aspect you enjoy the most; writing code.

-To make this concept easier to relate to, you can imagine the common web application and its main features.
-Most web applications have users and need things like registration, login, logout, remember me, and password reset functionality.
+For example, most web applications have users and need registration, login, logout, remember me, and password reset functionality.
 You can have all that by writing a single line of code (importing a third-party library).

 And that kind of pre-built functionality can be found for different areas of your application.
 How much time would something like that save you?

-I’ve been building Ruby on Rails apps for over a decade and I write code relatively fast.
+I’ve built Ruby on Rails apps for over a decade, and I write code relatively quickly.
 But it would still take me a few days to a week (or more) to rewrite all that functionality from scratch.